Toletum-Network/QGIS_Classical_Studies/Training_Manual/Answer_Sheet/Answer_sheet.md

 Obviously the warning should not be included in your result.
 However, when making maps we have to realise that this will be taken as a reality by many people.
 We should always keep this in mind when creating maps, especially when we put these online.

+As a visual aid to understand the landscape we have also activated the DEM we created in [Module 8.1.2](https://github.com/Toletum-Network/AutumnSchool_2020/blob/master/Training_Manual/8.%20Module:%20Rasters.md#812--follow-along-create-a-virtual-raster) and the hillshade of [Module 8.3.1](https://github.com/Toletum-Network/AutumnSchool_2020/blob/master/Training_Manual/8.%20Module:%20Rasters.md#831--follow-along-calculating-a-hillshade).

 [Back to text](https://github.com/Toletum-Network/AutumnSchool_2020/blob/master/Training_Manual/9.%20Module:%20Completing%20the%20Analysis.md#93-assignment)